abhkpr/Xorcist/README.md

 # CAUTION: This tool is not secure for real-world cryptography.
 # Xorcist-
-Minimal x86_64 assembly project implementing a simple XOR-based block cipher for encrypting/decrypting input strings from the Linux command line.
+Minimal x86_64 assembly implementing a simple XOR-based block cipher for encrypting/decrypting input strings from the Linux command line.
 Symmetric, stateless, and blazing fast.

 ## XOR-Cipher-x86_64